roukoslab/bluntPred/README.md

-[!CAUTION]
-This repo is now part of [breakinspectoR](https://github.com/roukoslab/breakinspectoR).
+**NOTE:** his repo is now part of [breakinspectoR](https://github.com/roukoslab/breakinspectoR).
 The code here has been frozen as of November 2024, and additional features are available only in breakinspectoR.

 # bluntPred